aphator-tech/CryptoScanCracker/README.md

     "balance": "0.125",
     "hasBalance": true,
     "chain_type": "evm"
-  },
-  {
-    "address": "1A2b3C4d5E6f...",
-    "privateKey": "0x1a2b3c4d5e6f...",
-    "chain": "bitcoin",
-    "balance": "0.012",
-    "hasBalance": true,
-    "chain_type": "bitcoin"
   }
 ]
 ```

-## Performance Tips
+## Tips for Better Performance

-- For faster checking, use lower `-delay` values (e.g., `-delay 10`)
+- Lower `-delay` values increase speed but may trigger rate limits
-- Increase `-batch` size for more concurrent checks
+- Larger `-batch` sizes process more wallets simultaneously
-- Use `-goroutines` to control CPU usage (higher = faster but more CPU)

-## Notes

-- The application handles rate limiting (429 errors) automatically
-- Running with `-log debug` shows detailed information but slows down processing
+- Choose specific chains with `-chains` to focus scanning
+- Use `-log warn` to reduce console output and improve performance

+## Legal and Educational Use

+This tool is designed for educational and research purposes only.
+Always ensure you comply with all applicable laws and terms of service when using blockchain explorers.

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License.